w3c/wai-intro-wcag/new-in-21.md

 ## Introduction

+For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](https://w3c.github.io/wai-intro-wcag/standards-guidelines/wcag/).

+All success criteria from 2.0 are included in 2.1.
+The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1.

-WCAG 2.1 provides additional accessibility requirements for:
+WCAG 2.1 provides 17 additional success criteria to address:

 - [mobile accessibility](https://www.w3.org/WAI/standards-guidelines/mobile/#intro)
 - people with low vision
 - people with cognitive and learning disabilities

-For information about WCAG 2.0 and WCAG 2.1, see the [WCAG Overview](https://w3c.github.io/wai-intro-wcag/standards-guidelines/wcag/).

 ## Guideline 1.3 Adaptable